-The Jesus Army's first 'common purse' started as a voluntary experiment in 1974, with the shared cash kept in a large teapot.
-A year later, the first official common purse, into which all residents pooled all their personal incomings, was set up at New Creation Hall, Bugbrooke -- the first large house of the fledgling intentional Christian Community.
+It all began in a teapot.
+Our first 'common purse' started as a voluntary experiment in 1974, with the shared cash kept in a large teapot.
+A year later, the first official common purse, into which all residents pooled all personal incomings, was set up at New Creation Hall, Bugbrooke - the first house of our fledgling intentional Christian Community.

 See our community videos, photos from community or books about Christian community.